 Leading technology in slow tidal currents - a vast field of use - dependable and clean energy resource

 The Valorka turbines are a new technology, intended to harness the vast power of tides in the coastal areas.
 Not only the fast flowing currents within narrow fjords and straits, but also the slower currents by capes and shallows.
-Latest steps in development confirm these expectations.
+Latest steps in development and testing confirm these expectations.
 The Valorka turbines got the approval of the IFIA as the world´s best when granted the International Inventors Awards in 2009.

 Along with this development program, Valorka ehf is planning a research program.
 This is the pioneering project of measuring velocity and behaviour of tidal currents all around Iceland´s coast.
 The goal is to gather enough information to evaluate this energy source as a whole, and at the same time to find the places most suitable for tidal plant operation.
 The Icelandic government has been watching this initiative closely and is now forming a governmental strategy on ocean energy, based on the pioneering work of Valorka.